 - There are NO AREAS where you may ride a bike along or from the shoreline of Lake Powell.

 - Overnight camping along roads within Glen Canyon National Recreation Area is permitted.
 You may also HIKE away from roads to camp without your bike.
 Carry a lock to secure your bike on the road.
 Riding or pushing your bike off-road is not allowed.
 Remember always to carry all of your trash back out with you.

 - PACK IT IN, PACK IT OUT

 - Carry plenty of water—a MINIMUM of 1 gallon (4 liters) per person per day.
 You should also have a repair kit, extra tire tube and pump, and a first aid kit.
 ALWAYS wear a helmet and gloves for safety.

 - Be prepared for temperature extremes and sudden storms.
 Carry raingear and polypropylene or wool outerwear for strong winds.
-In summer, ride early or late in the day to avoid intense midday heat.
+In summer, ride early or late in the day to avoid the intense midday heat.